andrewchambers/p2pkgs/doc/TECHNICAL.md

 ## P2P mirrors

 We support ipfs p2p mirrors for everything we depend on.
+The mirror database is maintained in `./mirrors/ipfs` and can be populated automatically with scripts in `./bin`.